peter-evans/create-pull-request/README.md

 | `milestone` | The number of the milestone to associate this pull request with. | |
 | `draft` | Create a [draft pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests#draft-pull-requests).
 It is not possible to change draft status after creation except through the web interface. | `false` |
 | `maintainer-can-modify` | Indicates whether [maintainers can modify](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/allowing-changes-to-a-pull-request-branch-created-from-a-fork) the pull request. | `true` |

+#### token

+The token input defaults to the repository's `GITHUB_TOKEN`.

+> [!IMPORTANT]
+> If you want pull requests created by this action to trigger an `on: push` or `on: pull_request` workflow then you cannot use the default `GITHUB_TOKEN`.
+See the [documentation here](docs/concepts-guidelines.md#triggering-further-workflow-runs) for further details.

+Other token options:
+- Classic [Personal Access Token (PAT)](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with `repo` scope.
+- Fine-grained [Personal Access Token (PAT)](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) with `contents: write` and `pull-requests: write` scopes.
+- [GitHub App tokens](docs/concepts-guidelines.md#authenticating-with-github-app-generated-tokens) with `contents: write` and `pull-requests: write` scopes.

+> [!TIP]
+> - If pull requests could contain changes to Actions workflows you may also need the `workflows` scope.
+> - When using the repository's `GITHUB_TOKEN`, it's good practice to employ the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) and restrict its [permissions](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/controlling-permissions-for-github_token#defining-access-for-the-github_token-permissions).
+>   ```yml
+>   permissions:
+>     contents: write
+>     pull-requests: write
+>   ```

+#### branch-token

+The action first creates a branch, and then creates a pull request for the branch.
+For some rare use cases it can be useful, or even neccessary, to use different tokens for these operations.
+It is not advisable to use this input unless you know you need to.

 #### commit-message